walter-a-jablonowski/sys-2/ai.md

       - right aligned: status as badge
     - second line (small, grey):
       - left aligned:  date (YYYY-MM-DD)
       - right aligned: files_nr
   - edit renderer: form in modal for editing all fields
-  - special feature:
+  - special features:
+    - making pictures
       - let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/images as "resource files"
       - for saving the file we add a special ajax function
+    - provide a single additional numeric identifier "files_nr" for all Apartment instances (shared use)
+      - use a json file to remember the last id in types/Apartment/files_nr.json
+      - increment each time an apartment is created
+      - save the generated id in the new record in the "files_nr" field

 # Instances of types (data)